intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 ### 2.2.2 Create Environment
 > **Note**
-> Python 3.9 is recommended for running BigDL-LLM.
+> Python 3.9 is recommended for running IPEX-LLM.

 Create a Python 3.9 environment with the name you choose, for example `llm-tutorial`:
 ```